ashaabrizvi/Predict_Blood_Donation/README.md

 In this Project, you will work with data collected from the donor database of Blood Transfusion Service Center in Hsin-Chu City in Taiwan.
 The center passes its blood transfusion service bus to one university in Hsin-Chu City to gather blood donated about every three months.
 The dataset, obtained from the UCI Machine Learning Repository, consists of a random sample of 748 donors.
 Your task will be to predict if a blood donor will donate within a given time window.
 You will look at the full model-building process: from inspecting the dataset to using the tpot library to automate your Machine Learning pipeline.

-Here, The model is used is Logistic Regression as we have select the model using TPOT library.
+Here, The model used is Logistic Regression as we have select the model using TPOT library.
 TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.

 In App, Specify the Input Parameters i.e are ,